amishagupta19/Javascript-Concepts/readme.md

 The "for...in" loop in Javascript is used to iterate over the enumerable properties of an object.
 It is a way to loop through the keys (property names) of an object.

 The "for...of" loop in Javascript is a modern iteration statement introduced in ECMAScript 6 (ES6) that provides a concise and easy way to loop over elements in iterable objects like arrays, strings, maps, sets, and more.
 It allows you to iterate directly over the values of the elements, rather than dealing with their indices or keys, which makes the code more readable and less error-prone.

+When we call the forEach helper we pass in anonymous call back function.
+This function gets called one time for every element in the array, whatever is inside the function that logic gets executed.

+The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.

+The filter() method is a buit-in array method in JS that allows you to create a new array containing elements that pass a certain condition.
+It prrovides a clean and coincise way to filter out elements from an array based on a specified criteria.